pingcap/docs/latency-breakdown.md

     )
     ```

-- The following is the time cost diagram of asynchronous write operations when the asynchronous IO is enabled:
+- The following is the time cost diagram of async write operations when the asynchronous IO is enabled:

     ```railroad+diagram
     Diagram(